 Have you ever considered taking your students on a field trip to the movies?
 Milwaukee Film’s education screenings are a great way to expose students to different cultures and inspire their imaginations!

 Presented by the Brewers Community Foundation

 Thanks to the Herzfeld Foundation and the Gerda A. Debelak Fund of the Greater Milwaukee Foundation

 Do you want to take your students on a field trip to the movies?
 Movies that raise the bar for Milwaukee youth multicultural programming?
 Join us for the Milwaukee Film Festival Education Screenings—a collection of inspiring, beautiful, and thoughtful films that use the power of cinema to engage your students while reinforcing intellectual ideas.

 Education screenings incorporate curriculum for areas such as:

-Education screenings include a trip to the Oriental Theatre and post-screening discussions with filmmakers or media educators.
-Participating teachers receive film-related curriculum packets, which include the Wisconsin Model Academic and Common Core State Standards that screenings and activities meet.
+Education screenings take place at the Landmark Oriental Theatre and include post-screening discussions with filmmakers or media educators.
+Participating teachers receive film-related curriculum packets, which include the Wisconsin Common Core standards that screenings and activities meet.

 (grades 1 - 3)